This company is not yet accredited. To learn more, see reviews below or submit your own.

 I had a littermaid over 10 years ago.
 It worked wonderfully.
 That is the reason I purchased another one for my new cat.
 The one I have now is a joke.
 I don't even know where to begin.
 The rake, which doesn't even get the bottom of the pan, gets crusted and throws the litter behind the plastic container, or stuck on the cat.
 He was in the middle of his business, and it turned on pushing him out and all the mess with him.
 The top lid of the plastic container never stays put, constantly coming out of it's place and leaves the poop and litter all over the top all piled up.
 The litter, no matter which I've used, makes no difference.
 I've had to manually remove all the crud at the bottom of the box on every container change, which was every few days if I was lucky, and the containers, very expensive.

 Luckily, they give you a scooper, surely because they know that's what you will be eventually doing.
 It's been 2-3 months, and our littermaid has just stopped working.
 Finally some piece from the loud motor that scares the heck out of you in the middle of the night.
 After reading all these complaints, and seeing the poor customer service, I will never purchase any LitterMaid product again, nor will I recommend LitterMaid to anyone.
 It is a waste of money because it's simply not the same product as it was years ago.

-LitterMaid Company Profile
+LitterMaid Company Information